Ellie-Yang-Siying/Ellie-Yang-Siying.github.io/_portfolio/portfolio-3.md

 ---
 title: "Accelerating Emergency Response: An Optimized Ambulance Dispatch Model for Manhattan"
 excerpt: >
-This project examines optimization strategies to minimize ambulance response times in Manhattan: a min-sum model, a min-max model, and robust versions of both.
+  This Project examines optimization strategies to minimize ambulance response times in Manhattan: a min-sum model, a min-max model, and robust versions of both.
 The goal is to improve emergency medical services (EMS) efficiency while addressing equity and uncertainty challenges.
 Our approach integrates real-world constraints to provide actionable recommendations for dispatch optimization.
   <br/><img src="/images/Opti.png" style="width:700px; height:350px;">
 collection: portfolio
 ---